ignite/cli/docs/intro/go.md

 **Note - Make sure to install the latest version available at that time.**

-* To add Go to your `.bash_profile` file:
+* To add Go to your `.profile` file:

-    1. Open `~/.profile` file with your favorite command-line text editor.
+    1. Open `~/.profile` file with your favorite command-line text editor and add the following line.
-    2. Add the following lines in your `.bash_profile` file:

         ```sh
         export PATH=$PATH:$GOPATH/bin:/usr/local/go/bin